hasboeuf/louisbread/README.md

 ![petrissage_2][petrissage_2]

-* Knead the sticky dough during 10 mins (if you have a Thermomix: 12mn / 37 deg / Mess mode)
+* Knead the sticky dough for 10 mins (if you have a Thermomix: 12mn / 37 deg / Mess mode).
+The dough is sticky because it contains quite a bit of water.
+This is expected, as baker's yeast microorganisms, which make for an airy bread, need water to develop.
+If you are kneading by hand, I recommend oiling your hand and folding dough on itself for 10 mins.

 ![petrissage_4][petrissage_3]